Motor Traction

-Motor Traction Limited manufactured Rutland motor lorries at Rutland Works, Vulcan Way, New Addington Surrey.
-The lorries — capacities between 3 tons and 15 tons — and passenger chassis were built to an operator's specific requirements using the major components of other manufacturers.
+Motor Traction Limited manufactured Rutland motor lorries at Rutland Works, Vulcan Way, New Addington, England.
+The lorries, capacities between 3 tons and 15 tons, and passenger chassis were built to an operator's specific requirements using the major components of other manufacturers.
 They first exhibited at the 1956 Commercial Motor Show.

-The business operated from 1951 to 1958, at first from Croydon proper.
+The business operated from 1951 to 1958, at first from Croydon.
 An earlier name for the business was Waggon Rutland Limited.
-Vehicles were often marked M. T. N.
+Vehicles were often marked MTN.

 The shareholders chose to liquidate the company in 1958.